 - A minimum of 50 hours of community service

 - Revocation of driver’s license – six months up to one year

 - DUI school

-If you have been charged with a DUI contact DUI Attorneys Jacksonville, FL immediately for help.
+If you have been charged with a DUI contact a DUI Attorney Jacksonville FL locals depend on immediately for help.
 DUI/DWI cases can be confusing.
 We are often able to help lessen the impact of driving under the influence (DUI) for many people.
-We recognize that each case is unique and that a “cookie cutter” approach is not in your best interest.
+We recognize that each case is unique and that a “cookie-cutter” approach is not in your best interest.